Breton Gospel Book (British Library, MS Egerton 609): Decoration

 There are four large initials that are decorated within the manuscript.
 They are mostly in brown, orange, yellow and some blue.
 They all show elements of interlace and zoomorphism.
 These letters occur on folios 1r (Jerome's letter to Pope Damasus), 8r (the Gospel of Matthew), 46r (the Gospel of Mark) and 79r (the Gospel of John).
 Luke's was the only Gospel that did not have a large decorative initial.
 There are other initials on folio 1r, 2v (The Prologue of St Jerome's commentary on St Matthew), 7v (the preface to Matthew), 44v (the preface to Mark) and 77v (the preface to John) that are also decorated but not to the size and extent as the other ones.
 It was common in the Middle Ages to have a preface for each gospel.
+The prefaces in the Egerton manuscript are the so-called Monarchian Prologues.
 Luke is again the only saint not to have a preface or a decorated beginning.
 They also used the same colors, along with interlace and zoomorphism.
 Many of the beginning initials are highlighted or filled in with orange, brown and yellow, some of them having more than one color.
 It is thought that the monastery was not wealthy because the manuscript was modestly produced, along with a limited variety of colors.

 There are similarities from the colophon of Luke from the Bibliothèque Nationale MS nouv. acq. lat.
 1587 to that in Egerton 609.
 The Bibliothèque Nationale MS nouv. acq. lat.
 1587 was produced in the 8th to 9th century in Brittany.